moritz-schwarz/markdown-cv/README.md

 # markdown-cv with quarto

-Tried to adjust [Simon Heß'](https://github.com/simonheb) nice R [Markdown cv](https://github.com/simonheb/markdown-cv) for non-R users who compile with [quarto](https://quarto.org/).
+Tried to adjust [Simon Heß'](https://github.com/simonheb) nice R [Markdown cv](https://github.com/simonheb/markdown-cv) for non-R (studio) users who compile with [quarto](https://quarto.org/).
 At the end of the day this is all "just" LaTeX, Pandoc, and a tiny bit of R under the hood.
 Perhaps, this is useful for someone else adjusting an R Markdown document to a quarto environment.

 PDF: [Original R Markdown](https://github.com/simonheb/markdown-cv/blob/main/CV-SH.pdf), [Quarto version](quarto/cv.pdf)